MiniCube11/pathfinding-visualizer/README.md

 To run this project on your computer, follow these steps:

-1. Make sure you have python installed
+1. Make sure you have Python installed

 2. Install pygame
 ```